contiamo/terraform/github/README.md

-# Usage
+# Github Module

-This module can be used independently to create Github repos with Contiamo's standard repo settings already configured.
+This module can be used to create Github repos with Contiamo's standard repo settings already configured.

 ## Instructions:

+### Use Independently:
 - Create a new `vars.tfvars` file containing the repo name, description and collaborators with their permissions.
 Permission value must be one of "`pull`", "`push`", "`maintain`", "`triage`" or "`admin`":

     ```tfvars